 - Annual Flowerbeds

-- Rocks don’t break down or enrich the underlying soil with essential nutrients, which rock mulch does not do.
+- Wood is organic material that breaks down over time, enriching the underlying soil with essential nutrients, which rock mulch does not do.
 Fruits, vegetables and annuals need high amounts of nutrients to produce abundant crops and blooms.

 - Vegetables and annual flowers tend to have shallow roots that are more vulnerable to burning and temperature fluctuations.
 While rock absorbs sunlight and holds heat, wood mulch deflects sunlight, keeping the soil at a more constant, cooler temperature.

 - Wood mulch forms a dense, protective barrier that slows down evaporation from the soil.
 Meanwhile, moisture readily evaporates from the gaps between rocks, leaving your shallow-rooted plants thirsty.

 - Wood chips or shreds are easier to move when you’re ready to plant new plants.
-Once you’ve placed rock mulch, it’s heavy to move.
-Planting annuals in rock-covered beds can be a big chore every spring.
+Once you’ve placed rock mulch, it’s heavy to move, and planting veggies/annuals in rock-covered beds can be a big chore every spring.